 So what about fit?
 Given that the fabric is incredibly stretchy, it conforms to all shapes and sizes!
-At the ankles hem and the waistband (where fit can be limiting), the fabric continues to stretch way out!
+At the ankles hem and the waistband (where the fit can be limiting), the fabric continues to stretch way out!

 When asking a variety of women to try on these bottoms, we learned that all of them appreciated the fit: tall, short, thick, thin.
 No weird areas of constriction and the size is true to fit.
 The crotch is gusseted which ensures no odd lines, just a smooth, nice-looking appearance.
 The only piece of feedback worth mentioning is the legs are long.
 Many of the shorter testers even rolled up the bottoms of the pant — which was no big deal.
 The long and short is that it provides excellent coverage throughout the leg.

 In our experiences, this bottom was our absolute favorite for lounging around the house.
 Because of its ultra-cute colors and streamlined look we also typically wore it on its while running chores.
 Given that the material doesn't lose its shape, even after running in it for hours, this bottom is also a top choice for wear on its own.
-All these essential features make it our Top Pick for Versatility.
+All these essential features make it our Top Pick.
 It had our testers jaw-dropped and googly-eyed, fighting over who got to wear it throughout the day.